 Catopia Cat Cafe follows the adoption policies of Albuquerque Animal Welfare, Bernalillo County Animal Care Center, and our rescue group partners to ensure happy, successful life-long adoptions for cats and adopters alike.
-We have adoption applications that you can fill out at Catopia.
+We have adoption applications that you can fill out at Catopia or online.
 Please understand that the final decision on adoptions is made by the shelter or rescue the cat is from.
 Catopia is a foster home caring temporarily for the cats and we just help facilitate the adoptions.

 If your current pets do not welcome your new cat or you cannot keep the cat you adopted for any reason, please return them to the shelter or rescue group and ask that they be sent back to us so we can have another chance at finding the little sweetie another home.
 Please let us know too.